-Once Halloween is over, it’s officially what they call “the holiday season.”
+Once the pumpkin spice lattes start flowing, it’s officially what they call “the holiday season.”
 For a lot of people, this means nothing more than time to eat all the food.
 And I don’t know about you, but one of my favorites is pie.
 Any kind really, I’m not that picky.

 Now there’s pie, and then there’s pie.
 This recipe falls into that second category.
-It’s pie that you once a year because any more can almost certainly be bad for your health.
+It’s pie that you indulge in once a year because any more than that is almost certainly bad for you.
 It’s pie that is so good that it can’t possibly be real.
 That is this pie.

 It’s ooey, gooey, and chocolatey.
 It’s got crunchy toasted pecans, and no bottom crust because, well, that would just be too much.
 If you are a fan of pecan pie and chocolate, this will be your new favorite.